dohlsen/vicflora-static-pages/keys/juncaceae.md

  In this state the leaf comprises a sheath that wraps around the culm with a small point (mucro) at its apex.

-### Width mm
+### Width

-The width in mm of the leaf at its widest point.
+The width in millimetres of the leaf at its widest point.
 This character only applies to species with a distinct leaf blade that extends out from the basal sheath.

 ### Blade cross-section